-Everyone needs to own a pair of these cheap wireless earbuds
+Why I like these cheap earbuds better than Apple AirPods

-I'm not a headphone snob.
-Even though Reviewed has tested hundreds of the best headphones over the years, I'm fine with cheap earbuds if I'm just going for a run or heading to the gym or listening to a podcast at the office.
+The main ways the AirPods fall short?
+They aren't waterproof, they don't have any kind of hook to stay on your ear while working out or running, and they simply won't fit some people's ears.
+Though anatomically AirPods stay in my ears just fine, I wouldn't trust them while working out or doing anything more rigorous than yard work.

-That's why I really love the $20 Mpow Flame waterproof earbuds.
-They're perfect for commuting, working out, or just vacuuming around my house—and they only cost around $20 at Amazon.
+So why are the Mpow Flames so much cheaper than the AirPods?
+They're traditional wireless earbuds, in that they have a wire that connects the two earbuds, but not to your phone.
+Newer "true" wireless earbuds like the AirPods have no wires at all—each 'bud has everything it needs built right in, including separate batteries, speakers, and the radios needed to talk to your phone and each other.

-For starters, these wireless earbuds handle the basics well.
-They sound great, they fit wonderfully, and the earhook design stays on even through tough workouts and long runs.
+The Flames aren't nearly as fancy, and the wire connecting the two 'buds means they don't need twice as many fiddly components that will inevitably fail.
+They also sound great, they fit wonderfully, and the earhook design stays on even through tough workouts and long runs.
 They were also easy to pair with my Android phone and my wife's iPhone, the battery life was good, and charging was simple enough.

-For only $20, that's more than enough, to be honest.
+For only $20, that's more than enough.
 With so few phones offering headphone jacks these days, the need for cheap Bluetooth earbuds is dire.
 Those little USB-C and Lightning dongles are way too easy to lose, the included wired earbuds aren't ideal, and you're going to need a backup pair at some point.
 For $20, these fit the bill beautifully.

 But the Mpow Flames go above and beyond with exceptional water-resistance.
 We recently put them through their paces for our article on the difference between waterproof and water-resistant headphones.
 In that testing, we were able to submerge the Flames for a full 30 minutes—while playing music!—and they came out of the ordeal working just fine.